 The specific objectives of the information campaign are:

-• to encourage and empower women themselves to become aware of their rights and to be informed of the options available to them, at local level, for accessing assistance and support services
+- to encourage and empower women themselves to become aware of their rights and to be informed of the options available to them, at the local level, for accessing assistance and support services

-• to mobilise a wide range of civil society organisations and NGOs which, in one way or another, can constitute both a social protection network for victims as well as actors/channels for joint action in the field of prevention
+- to mobilize a wide range of civil society organizations and NGOs which, in one way or another, can constitute both a social protection network for victims as well as actors/channels for joint action in the field of prevention

 The campaign

-The coordinated information campaign took place in 5 cities (Athens, Thessaloniki, Patras, Larissa, Patras and Heraklion, Crete) with the creation of open information points (info-kiosks) at central locations in the cities.
-The kiosks were set up for two days (June 2011) and were a pole for the organisation of events such as: information and counselling for migrant women, discussions on violence issues, documentary screenings, drama games for children and musical events.
+The coordinated information campaign took place in 5 cities (Athens, Thessaloniki, Larissa, Patra and Heraklion, Crete) with the creation of open information points (info-kiosks) at central locations in the cities.
+The kiosks were set up for two days (June 2011) and were a pole for the organization of events such as: information and counseling for migrant women, discussions on violence issues, documentary screenings, drama games for children and musical events.

 Deliverables